Pjilasi - Welcome!

-The 2019 Atlantic Indigenous Tourism Summit will bring together individuals, business owners, artists and crafters, community leaders, industry and government departments that are all interested to learn more about the Indigenous tourism movement across Canada.
-The Indigenous Tourism Association of New Brunswick, along with the Indigenous Tourism Association of Canada (ITAC) are very happy to welcome you the very first Atlantic Indigenous Tourism Summit.
+The 2022 Atlantic Indigenous Tourism Summit (AITS) will bring together individuals, business owners, artists and crafters, community leaders, industry and government departments that are all interested to supporting the growth of Indigenous tourism opportunities across the Atlantic Region.
+The Nova Scotia Indigenous Tourism Enterprise Network (NSITEN) are the host organization for the 2022 AITS, along with the Indigenous Tourism Association of Canada (ITAC) are very happy to welcome you the 2nd Annual Atlantic Indigenous Tourism Summit.

 We will also hope to be hearing more about how the Atlantic Indigenous Tourism Strategy is leading the way here in Atlantic Canada in terms of growing capacity to help assist in the overall growth and expansion of Indigenous tourism within the region.
 The Indigenous Tourism Association of Canada (ITAC) plays a key role in learning how to better understand how all of these partners in the Atlantic Region can work to better support the growth of Indigenous tourism organizations.
 We understand that in order to be succesful these strategies have to be inclusive, supportive and establish long term sustainable models for their membership business owners, much like how they are out west where Indigenous tourism leads the way in Canada.

 We look forward to having you take part in our 2022 Atlantic Indigenous Tourism Summit and we hope you will enjoy all of how we plan to showcase our Indigenous culture by promoting our authentic arts, crafts, songs and dances as well as promoting